How To Set Up A Child Theme With Avada

 Avada Child Theme

-What Is A Child Theme?
+What Is A WordPress Child Theme?

-If you modify code directly in a parent theme, and then update the parent theme, your changes will be lost.
-Always use a child theme if you intend modifying core code.
-Child themes can be used for a number of things, such as custom CSS applications, template file modifications, and custom PHP functions and/or hooks.
 There are a couple of methods to modify a child theme.
 Child themes don’t guarantee that an update of custom code on the parent theme will not require further maintenance.
 This is especially true if you copy files from the parent theme to your child theme.

-Before anything else, you must first download and install the Avada child theme to begin making your customizations.
-The Avada child theme comes with downloading Avada’s Full Package from ThemeForest, and the method of installing it is exactly the same as installing Avada normally.
+If you intend to use a child theme to modify Avada, you can download and install the child theme via your Themeforest marketplace account.
+The “Avada Full Package” includes a WordPress child theme, and installing and activating it is the same as installing Avada.
 Please follow the detailed steps below on how to download and install the Avada child theme.

-How To Download Avada Child Theme
+Avada Includes A Child Theme

 Child Theme Extraction